kaitran225/cam-check/README.md

    - Obtain certificate: `sudo certbot certonly --standalone -d yourdomain.com`

 4. **Deploy the application**
-   - Upload the JAR file to your server
+   - Upload the JAR file and `.env` file to your server
    - Configure as a system service for auto-restart
    - Set up Nginx as a reverse proxy (configuration provided in `deploy/nginx.conf`)